-1.Excellent beam quality of a smaller of focal diameter and high working efficiency, high quality;
+1.Excellent beam quality of a smaller focal diameter and high working efficiency, high quality;

 2.High cutting speed: cutting speed greater than 10m/min;

-4.The high efficiency of photoelectric conversion: Compare with CO2 laser cutting machine, fiber optic laser cutting machine have three times photoelectric conversion efficiency;
+4.The high efficiency of photoelectric conversion: Compare with CO2 laser cutting machine, fiber optic laser cutting machine has three times photoelectric conversion efficiency;

 5.Low cost: to save energy and protect the environment Photoelectric conversion rate as high as 25-30%.
 The low power consumption, which is the traditional CO2 laser cutting machine is only about 20% -30%;